-Bendigo and Adelaide Bank Limited provides significant assistance in establishing and maintaining the Community Bank® branch franchise operations.
-It also continues to provide ongoing management and operational support and other assistance and guidance in relation to all aspects of the franchise operation, including advice in relation to:
+Bendigo and Adelaide Bank Limited provides significant assistance in establishing and maintaining the Community Bank® branches franchise operations.
+It also continues to provide ongoing management and operational support and other assistance and guidance in relation to all aspects of the franchise operation, including advice and assistance in relation to:

-- advice and assistance in relation to the design, layout and fit out of the Community Bank® branch - training for the branch manager and other employees in banking, management systems and interface protocol - methods and procedures for the sale of products and provision of services - security and cash logistic controls - calculation of company revenue and payment of many operating and administrative expenses - the formulation and implementation of advertising and promotional programs - sales techniques and proper customer relations.
+- the design, layout and fit out of the Community Bank® branches - training for the branch manager and other employees in banking, management systems and interface protocol - methods and procedures for the sale of products and provision of services - security and cash logistic controls - calculation of company revenue and payment of many operating and administrative expenses - the formulation and implementation of advertising and promotional programs - sales techniques and proper customer relations.